-Usually, out of fear of an upcoming drug test or to avoid their drug use being discovered in other ways, teens may wonder, “How long does Percocet stay in your system?”
+Usually, out of fear of an upcoming drug test or to avoid their drug use being discovered in other ways, teens may wonder, “how long does Percocet stay in your system?”
 This question also arises when you worry about accidental overdose or interactions with other drugs or alcohol.
 Percocet contains oxycodone, one of the most potent narcotic pain relievers.
-Therefore, you should not take its power lightly at any time you use the drug.
+Therefore, you should not take its power lightly whenever you use the drug.

 More important than merely passing a drug test, individuals need to know how long the drug is active in their system to avoid potentially dangerous interactions with other substances or medications.
-Many overdoses and medical complications that can be life-threatening arise due to individuals being ignorant about the effects of the medications and substances they are taking and how combining drugs can be dangerous.
-Destinations for Teens understand the scope of substance abuse and guide you through the process of understanding the risks involved.
+Many overdoses and medical complications that can be life-threatening arise from individuals being ignorant about the effects of the medications and substances they are taking and how combining drugs can be dangerous.
+Destinations for Teens understand the scope of substance abuse and guide you through understanding the risks involved.
 Contact us at 877.466.0620 to learn more about our Percocet addiction treatment.

 Risks of Percocet

 According to American Addiction Centers, Percocet comes with many risks, including overdose.
 The medication relieves pain through its formula of oxycodone with acetaminophen.
-Most people think the oxy carries most of the risk.
+Most people think oxycodone carries most of the risk.
 However, acetaminophen also brings the potential for serious problems.

 Acetaminophen overdose can cause severe liver damage.
 Too much of this substance, or the combination of this substance with alcohol, can stress the liver so much that it leads to permanent damage or even failure.

-How Long Does Percocet Stay In Your System?
+How Long Do “Percs” Stay In Your System?

 - Other medications used